-The Copper Coast, in County Waterford, is named after the historic metal-mining industry and is now a tourist attraction thanks to the geological history of the area from Palaeozoic volcanism to the last ice age.
+The Copper Coast in Co Waterford is named after the historic metal-mining industry and is now a tourist attraction thanks to the geological history of the area from Palaeozoic volcanism to the last ice age.

 Other historic points of interest are the Gaulstown Dolmen and Dunhill Castle.
 The Gaulstown Dolmen consists of six upright stones forming a chamber with a capstone some five meters in length.
 The two portal stones stick out at the front and are at least two meters high.
-There are also a holy well, standing stones and promontory forts in the area.
+There is also a holy well, standing stones, and promontory forts in the area.

 The eight beaches in the area afford visitors the opportunity to avail of various activities including surfing or exploring the islands and caves via kayak.
 There’s also a great deal of good fishing to be found along this coast.

 If water-based fun isn’t for you there’s always the Bog of Fenor which holds a wealth of regional flora and fauna.
 There’s also a mini-farm which is a big hit with children and the Ballymoat gardens.

 For more information on the area, visit CopperCoastGeopark.com.